carsten-riedel/BlackBytesBox.Distributed/README.md

-# STROM.ATOM.TOOL.Common
+# BlackBytesBox.Distributed

-STROM.ATOM.TOOL.Common is a multi-purpose command-line .NET tool, containing a suite of helper functionalities designed for application development, CI/CD processes, and NuGet package management.
+BlackBytesBox.Distributed is a multi-purpose command-line .NET tool, containing a suite of helper functionalities designed for application development, CI/CD processes, and NuGet package management.

 ## Prerequisites
 - .NET SDK: Ensure you have the .NET SDK installed on your machine.
 If not, download and install it from [the official .NET website](https://dotnet.microsoft.com/download).